-Address Priority Issues Such as Service Delivery and Infrastructure new Office of American Innovation (OAI).
+The US government could use OGP as a platform for addressing priority issues on the national agenda.
+One key issue is modernized service delivery, one of the objectives of the new Office of American Innovation (OAI).
 With support from the US Digital Service and 18F technology teams, the OAI should use digital technology tools and active engagement of end users to foster greater transparency and accountability in public-service delivery.